7 Best Cusco things to do and see

 condor soar watching at apurimac canyon, humantay lake, ancascocha trekking, machu picchu tours, lares trek, Salkantay Trek, Choquequirao trek, vilcabamba trek, ausangate mountain hike, vilcabamba trek to machu picchu, etc.

-Peru Wide: Titicaca lake tours, amazon jungle, colca canyon, misti volcano climb, nazca lines, paracas reserve, huacachina oasis, sand boarding, ballestas island, lima archaeological tour, caral, mancora, cajamarka, kuelap, amazon boiling river, peruvian central andes, huaraz mountains, festivals in each region according calendars, and a wide culinary option at every region, etc.
+Entire Country: Titicaca lake tours, amazon jungle, colca canyon, misti volcano climb, nazca lines, paracas reserve, huacachina oasis, sand boarding, ballestas island, lima archaeological tour, caral, mancora, cajamarka, kuelap, amazon boiling river, peruvian central andes, huaraz mountains, festivals in each region according calendars, and a wide culinary option at every region, etc.

 Is there not you trip not included in our Cusco things to do list? yes, there are more sites and activities that should be here, Cusco and Peru has too many wonderful sites and it is even hard to make a list.